-It would be wrong to say Manchester United has been crying out for this kind of force of nature since Roy Keane left the club in 2005, given its extended success over the last nine years thanks to Sir Alex Ferguson, his variety of formations, tactics and star names, but it has certainly never replaced Keane like-for-like.
+It would be wrong to say Manchester United have been crying out for this kind of force of nature since Roy Keane left the club in 2005, given their extended success over the last nine years thanks to Sir Alex Ferguson, his variety of formations, tactics and star names, but they have certainly never replaced the no-nonsense midfielder like-for-like.

 Now, with last season's batch of midfielders either vastly underwhelming or about to be sold, Vidal has been identified as the man to come in and shake things up.